icplayer/icplayer/addons/AudioPlaylist/documentation.md

                     </tr>
                     <tr>
                         <td>Mp3</td>
-                        <td>This property serves for uploading an audio file in mp3 format into the module.
-It's needed for Internet Explorer.</td>
+                        <td>This property serves for uploading an audio file in mp3 format into the module.</td>
                     </tr>
                     <tr>
                         <td>Ogg</td>
                         <td>This property serves for uploading an audio file in ogg format into the module.
-It's needed for all common browsers (exclude Internet Explorer and Safari).</td>
+It's needed for all common browsers.</td>
                     </tr>
                 </table>
                 <div style="border:1px solid Tomato; padding:5px; margin-bottom:21px;">